 Unlike the two previous approaches, the third type of parallel implementation uses a shared-memory computer.
 Three major accelerating methods--SIMD (Single instruction, multiple data), multi-threading, and OS (ordered subsets)--were employed to speed up the computation.
 Initial investigations showed that the image quality was comparable to those of the conventional approach though the computation speed was significantly increased.

 Computed Tomography, Katsevich Algorithm, Local Iterative Algorithm, Parallel Computing, SIMD

 Includes bibliographical references (pages 96-105).

 Copyright 2011 Junjun Deng

 Deng, Junjun.
-"Parallel computing techniques for computed tomography." doctoral dissertation, University of Iowa, 2011.
+"Parallel computing techniques for computed tomography."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.